pr-elhajji/Blockchain-Agri-Food-supply-chain/README.md

 4ISIMA Laboratory, Faculty of Taroudant, Ibnou Zohr University,  Morocco. m.elhajji@crmefsm.ac.ma, y.essaady@uiz.ac.ma, mustapha.aitaddi.00@gmail.com, j.antari@uiz.ac.ma

+# Abstruct
+Blockchain technology shows significant promise for addressing challenges within the agri-food supply chain.
+However, the effective application of blockchain platforms in this context is still an area of research.
+This study proposes a blockchain-based system that uses Hyperledger Fabric to manage agri-food supply chains based builder design patterns.
+The main focus is on preserving relationships, authorizations, and accurate traceability of food products throughout the supply chain.
+The system takes into account the various stakeholders involved in the food supply chain to ensure coordination and efficiency.
+It integrates multiple security mechanisms to enhance security and enforce adherence to chaincode, preventing unauthorised access to critical data or operations.
+Additionally, ownership and validity checks are incorporated for agreement issuance and asset generation, providing credentials for the legitimacy of linked agreements and organisational authorisation.
+The proposed system improves the security and integrity of the supply chain by using one-time agreements, which mitigates the risk of replay attacks or malicious activity.
+A web platform has been proposed to give users real-time visibility of a package’s movement through the supply chain.
+This enables access to a detailed chronology of the product’s movement and delivery steps by scanning the package’s QR code.
+The proposed system is evaluated for performance using the Caliper tool to measure network throughput and transaction latency, which demonstrates the feasibility and efficiency of Hyperledger Fabric in optimising agri-food supply chains.

 ## Requirements
 For mac os,i recommend using homebrew to install prereqs.